Brief data for post-9D- tension post

 The final value of the net area for the route is equal to 3.95 inch2, which is less than the net area estimated from the first route.

-The final value of net area is the minimum value of the two estimated values which equals 3.95 inch2.
+The final value of the net area is the minimum value of the two estimated values, which is 3.95 inch2.

 Estimation of the effective area.